 Per burrito (with cheese): 375 calories, 7 g fat, 65 g carbohydrates, 13 g protein.

-Save This recipe is excellent for meal prep—wrap leftovers in foil and pack for lunch or freeze for busy days.
+This recipe is excellent for meal prep—wrap leftovers in foil and pack for lunch or freeze for busy days.

 Recipe FAQs